You Only Need 4 Ingredients for This Baked Chicken Caesar

 The Caesar-dressed chicken bakes in the oven for about 30 minutes, and gets a short turn under the broiler to make it nice and golden-brown, and that’s it.
 Baking the chicken in the dressing keeps it moist and prevents it from drying out, and the combination of sour cream, Caesar dressing, and Parmesan is rich and creamy.

-This recipe has all the flavor of a chicken Caesar salad, but without the romaine, which is probably good, because the CDC says we're not supposed to eat romaine right now anyway.
-It'd be great with spinach, though, or a nice side of cauliflower.
+This recipe has all the flavor of a chicken Caesar salad, but without the romaine (which given the past year, is probably OK with me).
+It’d be great with spinach, though, or a nice side of cauliflower.

 Get the recipe: Baked Caesar Chicken from The Cookie Rookie